Breast Cancer

 • 49%, nausea

-The BRCA 1 gene as mentioned is involved in repair of chromosome DNA damage.
+The BRCA 1 gene, as mentioned, is involved in the repair of chromosome DNA damage.
 These breaks contribute to the development of cancer.
 The supplement Selenium was shown to reduce this breakage and should be considered as a preventive measure in BRCA1 people.

-Triple negative breast cancer, TNBC, is a subtype that is lacking in estrogen, progesterone or HER-2 receptors and so is not sensitive to hormone or HER 2 treatments.
+Triple-negative breast cancer, TNBC, is a subtype indicating an absence of estrogen, progesterone, or HER-2 receptors, and so is not sensitive to hormone or HER2 treatments.
 This subtype also has no definitive treatment protocols, so treatments rely primarily on chemotherapy.
 It represents 15-20% of breast cancer and develops mostly in younger women, <40, who are premenopausal.
 Studies show it to be highly invasive, prone to metastasis and relapse and has a poor prognosis.

 Tissue gene expression in TNBC revealed six subtypes, with such the cancer influencing: cell cycle regulation, DNA repair, stem cell activation, enhanced hormone signaling, cancer cell migration and immune dysregulation.